fkooman/php-lib-crypto/README.md

 `m` fields are NEVER used in the decryption process, but only informative.

 The signature is calculated over the BASE64URL encoded JSON encoded payload and appended with a `.` as separator.
-A complete example:

-    eyJpIjoiNGY0MTkxMTNjMDg4ZmNjYjdjNmYxN2E3YTE5OWY4YWEiLCJjIjoib2dqZFhYUGdYS0FlMDFJTUQwQzhZZz09IiwibSI6ImFlcy0xMjgtY2JjIiwiaCI6InNoYTI1NiJ9.poRFNxkom2iqiUcQ7v88AkKmK_HA_CEsRNOlvpoTXA0

 This entire string is needed to decrypt the cipher text.

 ## Decryption
 The decryption process starts by verifying the signature by calculating the